 Origin: Da Hu Sai Village, Mengku County, Lincang City, Yunnan, China

 While Yunnan is famous for producing Pu'er tea, it also produces one of China's most famous red (black) tea – Dianhong, a relatively new tea that began production in the 1930s.
 The word Diān (滇) is the short name for the Yunnan region while Hóng (红) means "Red (tea)".

-This Dianhong that we've sourced is made from wildly grown arbour tea trees in Pa Sha village in Menghai, that are more than 100 years old.
+This Dianhong that we've sourced is made from wildly grown arbour tea trees in Da Hu Sai village in Mengku County, that are more than 100 years old.
 Because of this, unlike other types of Black teas, the tea leaves of this Old Tree Red are not as uniform and consistent in shape and size, with the leaves being generally larger than many other types of Black teas.